StrangeRanger/bash-style-guide/content/aesthetics.md

 ### Why Vertical Spacing Matters

 - **Readability**: Too many blank lines can make the script harder to read, while too few can make it appear cluttered.
-Proper vertical spacing helps maintain a balance between readability and visual organization.
-Requiring a single blank line between logical blocks or functions ensures that the script is easy to navigate and understand.
+Proper vertical spacing strikes a balance between readability and visual organization.

 ## Comments

 Comments are essential for explaining script functionality and enhancing long-term usability and readability.
 Effective commenting practices ensure scripts are accessible and easily understood by new developers or future maintainers.
-Though similar to the previous guidelines, comments have a few additional considerations depending on their context.
+While similar to previous guidelines, comments have a few additional considerations depending on their context.

 /// admonition | General Guidelines
     type: tip

-- **Capitalization**: Begin each comment with a capital letter, except when referring to code elements like variables or functions.
+- **Capitalization**: Begin each comment with a capital letter, except for code elements like variables or functions.
-- **Punctuation**: Conclude comments with a period to indicate completion and maintain consistency.
+- **Punctuation**: Conclude comments with a period to indicate completion.
-- **Spacing**: For inline comments, maintain two spaces between the code and and the comment.
+- **Spacing**: For inline comments, maintain two spaces between the code and the comment.

 ///

-/// details | Examples
+/// details | Example

 ```bash
 # Assigns "True" to var and demonstrates proper comment formatting.